turingcompl33t/windows-internals/Security/README.md

 ### Security Identifier (SID)

-Instead of using names to identify entities which perform actions within a system, Windows uses SIDs.
+Instead of using names to identify entities which perform actions within a system, Windows utilizes security identifiers (SIDs).
+A security identifier is simply a numeric value of variable length that uniquely identifies a security principal.

-**Which entities are issued a SID?**
+SIDs are issued to the following entities:

 - Users
-- Local and domain groups
+- Local and Domain Groups
-- Local computers
+- Local Computers
 - Domains
 - Domain members
 - Services

-**SID components**

-- ‘S’ prefix
-- SID structure revision number
-- 48 bit authority value -> who issued the SID
+The components of a SID are defined as follows:

+- Structure Revision Number: identifies the version of the SID structure to which this particular SID adheres
+- Authority Value (48 bits): the authority value identifies the security authority that issued the SID; for example, typical authority values identify the Windows local system or a domain as the issuer of the SID
-- Variable number of
+- A Variable Number of
-    - 32 bit sub authority values
-    - Relative identifier (RID) values
+    - Sub-Authority Values (32 bits): sub-authority values identifier security trustees relative to the primary authority identified by the authority value
+    - Relative Identifier (RID) Values: RIDs are arbitrary numeric values that are added in to ensure the uniqueness of SIDs that share the same authority and sub-authorities

+When SIDs are displayed in textual form, there is always an 'S' prefixed to the SID string.
+This prefix does not exist in the SID proper - it is merely a feature added by Windows to make SIDs more human-readable when displayed in this manner.

 Standard Windows APIs allow one to query the SID for a specified account name and vice versa.

+As the above enumeration of entities which are issued SIDs implies, SIDs are assigned to both static and dynamic entities.
+For instance, Windows defines a number of "well-known" SIDs that are common across all Windows systems.
+Examples of such well-known SIDs include:
+- `S-1-1-0`: A group SID that identifies all users except for anonymous users
+- `S-1-5-18`: The local system account
+- `S-1-5-19`: The local service account

+On the other hand, SIDs are also assigned to dynamic entities such as users and interactive logon sessions.

 ### Access Tokens (aka Tokens)